Chinese Grammar 101: Ultimate Guide for Overwhelmed Beginners

 First off, there is no so-called “tense” in Mandarin Chinese, because the verbs don’t conjugate.
 What it does have, is something called “aspect”. (we’ll get to that in a minute).

-The easiest and most straightforward way to do so is to include a time word, like “yesterday”, “tomorrow”, “an hour ago” at the beginning of the sentence.
+The most straightforward way to do so is to include a time word, like “yesterday”, “tomorrow”, or “an hour ago” at the beginning of the sentence.

 Jīntiān wǒ zài jiā.

 I am at home today.

 I will be at home tomorrow.

 Literally: “Yesterday I be at home.”

 Xiànzài tā shì Zhōngguó rén.